-Teams can receive up to 60 points.
+Teams can receive up to 120 points in three different categories.
 Scores from each judge will be averaged to reach a final score.

 Teams are not judged based on their dress.
 Students should dress as professionally as they are financially able to; coordination of team attire is not required.